Generative Engine Optimization (GEO)

 1. Audit your current site

-• Identify practice areas already attracting traffic or citations.
+• Identify practice areas already attracting AI citations or strong search demand.

 2. Build topic hubs

-• Map out key client intent clusters: family, criminal, civil, estate, etc.
+• Map intent clusters across family, criminal, civil, and estate law.

-• Create interconnected content hubs that comprehensively answer each cluster’s related questions.
+• Develop interconnected hubs that answer each related question comprehensively.

 3. Test retrieval